dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/customize-cells-and-columns-in-the-datagrid-by-extending-behavior.md

 ---
-title: Customize Cells and Columns in DataGridView Control by Extending Their Behavior and Appearance ms.date: "03/30/2017"
+title: Customize Cells and Columns in DataGridView Control by Extending Their Behavior and Appearance
+description: Learn more about how to customize cells and columns in the Windows Forms DataGridView by extending their behavior and appearance. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"